Arts

 Okamoto Shuki / Peacock and Pine

-Shuki, who excelled at painting peacocks, was known as "Shuki's Peacock."
+Shuki was so excelled at painting peacocks that his peacock paintings were called "Shuki's Peacock" with praise.
 With detailed depictions, every single feather is carefully drawn.

 more

-Ganku / 2 Hanging scrolls of tiger and waterfalls
+Ganku / 2 hanging scrolls of tiger and waterfall

-Ganku was so skilled at painting tigers that he was nicknamed "Ganku's Tiger."
+Ganku was so skilled at painting tigers that his tiger paintings were called "Ganku's Tiger" with praise.
 The fierce, sharp gaze and the majestic appearance... the depiction is so powerful that you can almost hear the roar.

 more